bianshuyang/LabLink/doc/technical/api/verifycode.md

 # API Connection for User Verification Code Validation

 The provided code is a Node.js server-side script for handling requests to validate user verification codes stored in a MongoDB database and proceeding with user registration.
-Let's break down the code step by step.

 ## Dependencies